 If you or your child have cystic fibrosis, taking a holiday can require a lot of planning.
-Adequate insurance is expensive, and taking a suitcase full of medication into another country needs to be carefully organised.
+Adequate insurance can be expensive, and taking a suitcase full of medication into another country needs to be carefully organised.
 But don't let this put you off!
-Advances in medicine and healthcare mean that people with cystic fibrosis are healthier than ever, and adventurous holidays to far flung destinations are well within reach.
+Advances in medicine and healthcare mean that people with CF are healthier than ever, and adventurous holidays to far flung destinations are well within reach.

 Before you go

 Planning your trip